Magnesium: role, benefits, recommended intakes, sources, properties, dosage

 Take control of your diet and never miss another chapter of the guide by subscribing to the Blooness newsletter 🙌

-We need magnesium to maintain a regular heartbeat, regulate blood sugar levels, ensure lipid metabolism and stabilize blood pressure.
+We need magnesium to maintain a regular heartbeat, regulate blood sugar levels, ensure the metabolism of lipids and stabilize blood pressure.

 This mineral is involved in neuromuscular transmission of nerve impulses and regulation of cardiac rhythm.
-Magnesium is also involved in lipid metabolism, glucose breakdown to promote energy release, protein synthesis, and the activity of certain hormones such as insulin.
+Magnesium is also involved in lipid metabolism, glucose breakdown to promote energy release, synthesis of proteinsas well as the activity of certain hormones such as insulin.
 In fact, magnesium deficiency promotes insulin resistance (inefficiency of insulin).

 Because it relaxes smooth muscles, magnesium helps dilate blood vessels and ensures nerve conduction.
 This is why doctors sometimes advise us to take magnesium to relieve certain types of pain associated with migraines, premenstrual syndrome or menstruation.